-- Lift out both sides at the same time, and swing the convertible top forward onto the cowl. - Inside the vehicle, use a screwdriver to pry out the cover in the center of the roof.
+- 2. Lift out both sides at the same time, and swing the convertible top forward onto the cowl. - 3.
+Inside the vehicle, use a screwdriver to pry out the cover in the center of the roof.

-To close the sliding sunroof
+Closing the sliding sunroof

-Insert the hexagon wrench into the recess in the center of the roof and push upward, refer to arrow 1.
+1. Insert the hexagon wrench into the recess in the center of the roof and push upward, refer to arrow 1.

-- Turn the hexagon wrench in the direction of arrow 2. - 3.
-Open both locking mechanisms and remove the locking pieces. - Insert the pins into the respective recess in the cowl, refer to arrow.
+- 2. Turn the hexagon wrench in the direction of arrow 2. - 3.
+Open both locking mechanisms and remove the locking pieces. - 4.
+Insert the pins into the respective recess in the cowl. refer to arrow.

-To lock the convertible top
+Locking the convertible top